Efrat-Taig/eraser-inpainting-benchmark/README.md

 For more information about Bria, its business model, and its free access approach for academia, read this blog: [Bridging the Gap from Academic AI to Ethical Business Models](https://medium.com/@efrat_37973/bridging-the-gap-from-academic-ai-to-ethical-business-models-89327517b940).

 The images included in this benchmark are provided exclusively for research purposes.
 They are intended to support the development, evaluation, and analysis of algorithms within academic and non-commercial research contexts.
 Any commercial use of these images, including but not limited to reproduction, distribution, or incorporation into commercial products or services, is strictly prohibited.
-This restriction ensures that the dataset remains dedicated to advancing research and responsible innovation in the field.

 ## Contributions